SkeldJS/Hindenburg/docs/CLI.md

 List something about the server.

-`something` can be either "clients", "rooms" or "plugins".
+`something` can be either "clients", "lobbys" or "plugins".
 You can also use this command with `ls` instead.

 `ls clients` lists every client connected to the server.

-`ls rooms` lists every room currently being hosted on the server.
+`ls lobbys` lists every lobby currently being hosted on the server.

 `ls plugins` lists every plugin currently loaded into the server.